almibe/ligature.dev/src/docs/ligature.md

 Variables are values that can represent other values.

-### Concepts

-Concepts represent sets of Elements.

-### Extends and NotExtends

-Extensions allow you to say that an individual element extends a concept, both represented by symbols.
-Examples could be that a car extends Vechicle or 0249250940183 extends AccountNumber.
-NonExtensions allow you to note that an individual does not extends a concept.
-NonExtensions are useful when doing reasoning tasks to find clashes.

-### Attributes
+### Statements

-An Attribute is a triple made up of an Element being described, an Element representing the Attribute name, and the Value for that Attribute.
+A Statement is a triple made up of an Element being described, an Element representing the Attribute name, and the Value for that Attribute.
+Any of these parts can also be a variable to support operations for queries and transformations.

 ### Network

-A Network in Ligature is a collection of entries made up of instances of Extends, NotExtends, and Attributes statements.
+A Network in Ligature is a collection of entries made up of instances of Statements.